CircuitMonkey/cyberspace-1/README.md

 ### 2023 Mid November
 Roughed out basic design for all main boards.
 Backplane, 6502, Memory, Clock, Video card.
 Placement seems to be satisfactory.

+### 2024 January
+Bring up of Backplane and Clock board largely succesful!
+ * Backplane.
+No issues found so far.
+ * Clock board crystal circuit has error (used Schmidt buffer (HCT14) instead of regular buffer (HCT04).
+Will fix in later revision.

 ## To Do
 Sound Card, Keyboard and game controller input card.